dj-wasabi/pre-commit-hooks/README.md

 A bunch of scripts (founds on different places, provided link where they were found) that would help me to create better code.

-The following scripts are in this repository:
+The following scripts are in this repository in the `bin/` directory:
 * docker-lint;
 * terraform-docs (https://raw.githubusercontent.com/antonbabenko/pre-commit-terraform/master/terraform_docs.sh);
 * terraform-fmt (https://raw.githubusercontent.com/antonbabenko/pre-commit-terraform/master/terraform_fmt.sh);